bernardobap21/DMP-Evaluation-through-integration-of-maDMPs-and-FIPs/README.md

 Or in the web at  `https://dmp-evaluation.onrender.com/docs`.

+When using the interactive documentation, upload your maDMP file and select one of the available mapping files from the dropdown.

 ## FAIR Implementation Profile mapping

 The file `FIP_Mapping/fip_madmp_mapping.json` defines how each FIP question relates to fields in a maDMP (following the structure of the RDA DMP Common Standard for machine-actionable Data Management Plans) .
 Each entry lists the FAIR principle, the original question, the corresponding maDMP path and the mapping status (`Mapped`, `Partially Mapped`, `Not Mapped`).
 During evaluation the mapping guides the checks that populate the reports listed above.